 a Few facts about Tulum

 Since Tulum is a beach town, it’s a popular year-round destination.
-The tourist crowds are heaviest in spring and summer and significantly less in the fall and winter, so depending on what type of experience you are seeking, keep that in mind when booking your trip.
+The place sees the biggest number of visitors in spring and summer, with fall and winter being much more quiet, so depending on what type of experience you are seeking, keep that in mind when booking your trip.

 One day in Tulum itinerary